romeopeter/romeopeter/README.md

 ### Hi there 👋🏿

 I am a fullstack software engineer from Abuja.
-- 🔭 Working on frontend and backend project using ReactJS and Django

 <!-- - 🌱 Learning design patterns in depth -->

 ## Contact me